Arlington Transit: History

 In August 2022, ART began operating as shuttle buses for the Arlington County Fair, a summer annual event, within the fair and the Arlington Career Center and Washington-Liberty High School parking garage.

 In September 2022, Arlington County began testing electric buses, as part of the plan to go carbon neutral by 2050.
 Arlington Transit is partnering with 3 to 4 bus manufacturers for the Zero Emissions Bus from Fall 2022 to Winter 2023.

 Ridership

-ART carries over 10,000 passengers per weekday within Arlington County.
-Route 41, which runs through Columbia Pike, is ART's busiest route with about 2,000 rides per weekday, with the 15 minute peak period.
-In 2017, ART ordered 13 new 40' New Flyer Xcelsior CNG buses, which are different from its fleet, as NABI discontinued its LFW models in 2015.
-These buses went in service in September, 2018 on routes 41, 43, and 55 to provide reliable service, and reduce crowding.
+In 2025, ART carried 2,622,988 riders.
+As of June 2025, ART carries roughly 9,500 passengers per weekday within Arlington County.
+Route 41, which runs from Columbia Pike to Rosslyn via Ballston, is ART's busiest route with about 2,200 rides per weekday, with peak head ways of 12 minutes during rush hour.
+Arlington Transit has nearly returned to pre-pandemic ridership levels; in 2019, ART carried a total 2.9 million passengers and carried 10,600 riders per weekday.

 Fares

-As of June 25, 2017, the ART fare structure is as follows:
+As of July 1, 2024, the ART fare structure is as follows: